Volunteering with 4-H

 Keeping youth safe: Risk management expectations for 4-H volunteers

-Minnesota 4-H is committed to providing safe and healthy environments for youth and adults participating in 4-H programs and activities and 4-H volunteers have a critical role!The tools and resources in this section will provide:
+Minnesota 4-H is committed to providing safe and healthy environments for youth and adults who participate in 4-H programs and activities.
+4-H volunteers have a critical role in this!The tools and resources in this section will provide:

-- The overall risk management policies and practices that can help volunteers to understand their responsibilities in managing risk.
+- The overall risk management policies and practices that can help volunteers to understand their role in managing risk.

 - A program planning tool plan to assess risk before programs occur.